eyedeekay/Using-I2P-On-Android/README.md

 I2P for Android follows the same release schedule of as the I2P Desktop application.
 There are three "Official" places to get I2P for Android.
 The big difference between each platform is how you get updates.

+ - [I2P for Android](https://play.google.com/store/apps/details?id=net.i2p.android) Google Play Downloads

 With the Google Play downloads, you'll get updates from Google automatically, usually about 6 hours after I upload them to Google Play Store.
-With F-Droid, new updates become available when I upload them to the downloads server, which usually takes about 20 minutes.
-When using a Freestanding APK, you'll need to update the application manually.

- - [I2P for Android](https://play.google.com/store/apps/details?id=net.i2p.android) Google Play Downloads
  - [I2P for Android](https://f-droid.i2p.io) F-Droid Downloads

+With F-Droid, new updates become available when I upload them to the downloads server, which usually takes about 20 minutes to an hour.

  - [I2P for Android](https://download.i2p2.de/android/current/app.apk) Freestanding APK Downloads

+When using a Freestanding APK, you'll need to update the application manually.

 ## **Step Two:** Configure a Browser(IceRaven)